daleao/sdv/WalkOfLife/README.md

 ### ![](https://i.imgur.com/fUnZSTj.png) Combat

 Level 10 combat professions each introduce a unique stackable attribute that doubles as a resource; performing a special move while holding the Mod Key will trigger an exceed state that rapidly consumes available stacks.
+Maximum number of stacks is 50.

 - **Lv5 - Fighter** - Deal 10% more damage. +15 HP.
 - **Lv10 - Brute** - Deal 15% more damage. +25 HP.
 Hammer kills build Rage, further increasing damage by 0.5% per stack. **Exceed:** Hammer special move cooldown reduced to zero.